henryscala/hairtail/readme.md

 \w is for hyper links. \w{https://github.com/henryscala}{Henryscala}.

 ## raw text
-\r~~~{raw text inside, which may be multiple line}~~~, the number of ~ is [0-n].
+\r##{raw text inside, which may be multiple line}##, the number of # is [0-n].
 The intention is that inside the brace, no escape is required.

 ## TODO
-Handle blank char.
+[] Handle blank char.
 It should not be so strict.
 Blanks before or after some keyword or meta chars shall be ignored.

-Generate Table
+[done] Generate Table

-command line argument to specify a html template to put renderred content in
+[] command line argument to specify a html template to put renderred content in

 [done] Generate List that may be nested

+[] generate index including figure, toc, list, table, block-code

+[] python

+[] inline tex and block tex